 Tile waste factor: how much extra to buy

-Waste depends on cuts, layout, and room complexity—plan overage before you order.
+Waste depends on cuts, layout, and room complexity - pick a safe overage before you order.

 Step-by-step: pick a waste factor